PresiyanaBB/Blockchain/notes/addresses/README.md

 3. Attach the checksum at the end of the entropy(step 1)
 4. Group the resulting data by 11-bit groups
 5. Each word corresponds to a word form a special dictionary
-6. The of words(order is important) is the mnemonic code
+6. The list of words(order is important) is the mnemonic code
 7. Input the mnemonic and a passphrase(or salt - optional) into a key-stretching function
 8. The key-stretching(PBKDF2) function hashes the input 2048 times using HMAC-SHA512 and generates a 512 seed code.
 9. The seed is hashed again.
 The resulting 512-bit hash is divided into 2 equal 256 parts